OrganiCup - the award-winning menstrual cup that replaces pads and tampons.

 The difference between size A and B is very small (size A is 0,4 cm smaller than size B) but still it is very important to use the proper size to prevent leakage.

-Menstrual cups have become increasingly popular in the last couple of years, and most cup users will recommend it and say they consider the cup the best answer to their period essentials and wonder why they didnt start earlier.
-The learning curve however, can be a bit more tedious than that of pads and tampons.
+The learning curve can take a bit of time.
 So, if you’ve tried the cup once or twice and are thinking “this does not work for me” don’t give up just yet!
 After a couple of cycles of trial-and-error, most cup users will figure it out by trying different folding and insertion techniques and thereby becoming permanent cup converts!

 A good tip when insertion the cup is to relax your jaw muscles – believe it or not, relaxing your jaw affects your pelvic floor muscles as well.